-- Overlay background color (a background below popups which overlays the site content when they appear)
+- Overlay background color (a background below popups that overlays the site content when they appear)

 - Buttons hover border color

-- Buttons and inputs border radius (in pixels, if you would like to have them rounded)
+- Buttons and inputs border radius (in pixels, if you wish to have them rounded)

 - Table font

-You will find a short explanation beside each style setting, so you would know what element does it change.
+You will find a short explanation beside each style setting explaining which element it will change.

 Custom wpDataTables JS

 Custom wpDataTables CSS